Clinical Rehabilitation Counseling

 The master's program in rehabilitation counseling consists of content areas in counseling and rehabilitation.
 The counseling content area includes coursework in theory and techniques, appraisal, human development, research methodology, and group counseling.
 The rehabilitation area includes coursework in foundations of rehabilitation, medical issues, psychosocial aspects of disability, and job development and placement.
 All students must complete a supervised practicum and internship experience.
 Upon successful completion of the academic requirements in the Rehabilitation Counseling program, the Counselor Education program will formally endorse the student for the Certified Rehabilitation Counselor (CRC)certification and/or employment appropriate to the rehabilitation counseling program.
 Graduates of the program also may elect to complete additional clinical coursework to be eligible for licensure as Professional Counselors.

-About twenty percent of the students are from underrepresented groups, including people with disabilities.
+About twenty-five percent of the students are from underrepresented groups, including people with disabilities.
 The program has a total of approximately 50 semesters of university assistantships for a total of $500,000 each year in student stipend and tuition support.

 The Master's program in Rehabilitation Counselor Education at Ohio University is accredited by the Council on Rehabilitation Education (CORE).
 By maintaining CORE accreditation, the program strives to provide the highest quality of faculty and curriculum standards.